 As a foreigner in the developing world there are certain necessary precautions that one must heed in order to feel and be safe.
 BECA takes our volunteers' well-being very seriously and we do our best to provide sound, up-to-the-minute advice regarding these issues.

 Upon arrival, as part of our BECA Summer Institute training, all volunteers will attend a BECA orientation on health and safety issues while in Honduras.
 During this time we will openly address all concerns and outline a set of safety precautions and recommendations for our team to follow.
-During our 10 years as an organization we have not had any major incidences occur and we believe that by following the sound advice compiled from this collective experience, our volunteers will minimize the risks involved.
+During our 16 years as an organization, we have a sound safety record and we believe that by following the advice compiled from this collective experience, our volunteers will minimize the risks involved.

 In Cofradia, Vida Nueva, and Macuelizo -- as in all Central American towns -- there are areas that should be avoided, special attention will be given during the safety orientation to outline what areas (including nearby San Pedro Sula) are considered safe or unsafe at different times of the day and night.